VA Online Horse Betting Guide 2023

 - 100:1 becomes 100

-Then, you need only multiply your bet by this number in order to figure out the profit.
+Then, you need to multiply your bet by this number to figure out the profit.
 So, if we were to bet the minimum amount in Virginia, $2, here’s what our potential profit on our bet would be:

 - 2:5 → $0.80